Recieve a call from our psychologists in the next 30 mins to understand your treatment options better

 Mania isn’t the only thing that people with bipolar disorder have to go through.
 As mentioned earlier, people living with this condition tend to get periods of depression as well which takes turns between extreme episodes of highs and lows.
 Due to these extreme and unpredictable patterns of moods, you can see people with the disorder having a great time one day and isolating themselves from every one of their family and friends the next day without any reason.
 They can be easily irritated and give a difficult time for everyone around them.
 They may continue to be in this state until the next manic episode comes through.

 Bipolar disorders are treated with three main groups of medications, antipsychotics, mood stabilizers, and antidepressants.

-Most of the time people with bipolar disorder, a combination of two or more medications are used to address the various symptoms.
+Most of the time people with bipolar disorder, a combination of two or more medications is used to address the various symptoms.
 These medications are prescribed only by certified medical professionals.

 Psychotherapy/talk therapy is an important part of treatment for bipolar disorder.

-Psychoeducation and behavioural therapy are the psychological treatments, which are in widespread clinical usage.
+Psychoeducation and behavioral therapy are psychological treatments, which are in widespread clinical usage.

-Medication and other therapies can help people to manage the bipolar symptoms and ease the highs and lows which are the barriers to living a normal, healthy and productive life.
+Medication and other therapies can help people to manage bipolar symptoms and ease the highs and lows which are the barriers to living a normal, healthy, and productive life.

-If you or someone you know is badly suffering from Bipolar disorder, it is a good idea you help them get diagnosed with a good psychiatrist or medical counsellor.
-To know more about the best therapies and treatment for bipolar disorder, visit www.cadabamshospitals.com or call us @+919741476476.
+If you or someone you know is badly suffering from Bipolar disorder, it is a good idea you help them in seeking treatment and to get diagnosed with a good psychiatrist or medical counselor.
+To know more about the best therapies and treatment for bipolar disorder, visit www.cadabamshospitals.com or call us at +919741476476.